Monday, 10 October 2011

 Portrait of Sarah Angliss

-Sarah wanted to explore the visual side of herself as a performer.
-She doesn't get much time to prepare visually before she performs due to the amount of time she needs to spend setting up her equipment & making sure her machines are ready to perform.
+Sarah wanted to explore the visual aspect of her identity as a performer.
+However, she rarely has the time to prepare visually before a performance, as she must dedicate most of her time to setting up her equipment and ensuring her machines are performance-ready.

 This one Sarah took of me (below).

-After the attack of the sea gulls we decided to continue our voyage of discovery inside.
+After the sea gulls attacked we decided to continue our voyage of discovery inside.

 Musician, engineer & writer www.sarahangliss.com